taviso/ctftool/README.md

 ## Exploit

-> The examples only work on Windows 10 x64 1903 and 1809.
-All platforms
+> The examples only work on Windows 10 x64.
+All platforms and versions since
-> and versions since Windows XP are affected, but no PoC is currently
+> Windows XP are affected, but no PoC is currently implemented.
-> implemented.

 This tool was used to discover many critical security problem with the CTF protocol that have existed for decades.

-If you just want to test the exploit, follow these steps:
+If you just want to test an exploit, follow these steps:

 ```
 > ctftool.exe